ffelten/ffelten.github.io/_posts/2022-09-15-life-compomises.md

 Well now the news is that as long as you stay on that curve, no point is objectively better than the other.
 That means a person working 20 hours a week for 1000€ is not "better" or "worse" than a person working 40 for 2000€.
 This precise thing illustrates one of the many compromises we have to make in life.

 *Take-home* - Finally, here is what science says: the point which is optimal depends on the **person's preferences**.
 So, yes, earning less money than your neighbour can be optimal for you, if you prefer more free time.
 And no, working full-time just "because everyone does" is not necessarily the best strategy for you (and that's OK!).
-In the end, looking at what choices the other make is irrelevant for you.
+In the end, in the quest for happiness, looking at what choices the other make is irrelevant for you.
 What is relevant is determining what's best for you *i.e.* your preferences.
-Moreover, the optimal point for people is rarely lying on an extreme end of a curve.
-Which is also why I think extremism in any form is a bad way to simplify decisions.

 Of course, this point does not restrict to work-life balance only.
 Here are other compromises examples: transportation price vs eco-friendliness, buying a house vs a flat, meat vs vegetarian diet.

+_PS: the optimal point for people is rarely lying on an extreme end of a curve.
+Which is also why I think extremism in any form is a bad way to simplify decisions.
+The answer is always in the middle._